Article Last Updated: September 2022

 Fluoride is also important to prevent teeth cavities, also known as tooth decay.
 For this reason, it has been included in the municipal water supply in many countries.

 The bottom line is that fluoride is widely used in nature and is compatible with the mineralization of bones and teeth.
 Fluoride can also help prevent cavities.

 Is Fluoride Bad For Your Teeth?

-- You should also avoid toothpaste with fluoride until you are sure your child can spit it out (instead of swallowing it).
+- You should also avoid fluorinated toothpaste until you are sure your child can spit it out (instead of swallowing it).

 - Although your child would need to take in a large amount of fluoride before it causes actual harm, but avoiding the problem is generally considered preferable.